 How it Works

-Those who are trained to use Maven can leverage the solution’s scalability and flexibility to customize the platform on their own to track coronavirus.
+Those who are trained to use Maven can leverage the solution’s scalability and flexibility to customize the platform on their own.
 When an outbreak arises, a trained Maven administrator can add new data elements that must be collected about the disease.
 In addition, an administrator can: